Home Contact Phil

 journalist living in Brighton

-Look out for my new book Beer Breaks in Britain, co-authored with travel writer Kate Simon and published by Bloomsbury, in bookshops from February 2025
+Look out for my new book Beer Breaks in Britain, co-authored with travel writer Kate Simon and published by Bloomsbury, in bookshops from February 2025 or order online now here.

 The politics of drinking